-Health expenditure on drugs in Thailand has been increasing substantially.
-It was estimated that drug costs accounted for more than 40% of the total health expenditure.
+Health expenditure on medicines in Thailand has been increasing substantially.
+It is estimated that medicine costs account for more than 40% of total health expenditure.
 This is due to the change in population structure, complicated health conditions and expensive technology.
-Additionally, arrangements in the drug system also affect the performance to control drug costs as well as the country’s ability to maintain good health for the Thai population.
-These include management of the overall drug supply chain, the inputs such as human resource, financing provided to the drug system and, most importantly, policy and regulations on pharmaceutical products at national and international levels.
+Additionally, arrangements within the medicine system can affect Thailand’s ability to control medicine costs and maintain good health for the Thai population.
+Such arrangements include management of the overall medicine supply chain, inputs such as human resources, financing provided to the medicine system and, most importantly, policy and regulations on pharmaceutical products at national and international levels.

-Access to affordable essential medicine on a sustainable basis is stated in the Sustainable Development Goal target 3.8 achieve universal health coverage (UHC).
-This can be achieved by a number of ways such as transparent pricing and procurement, increased regulatory capacity and streamlined administrative procedures, support to local manufacturing process and improvement in rational use of medicines.
+Access to affordable essential medicines on a sustainable basis is covered in Sustainable Development Goal Target 3.8 to achieve universal health coverage (UHC).
+Access to medicines can be achieved in a number of ways such as transparent pricing and procurement, increased regulatory capacity, streamlined administrative procedures, support to local manufacturing processes and improvement in rational use of medicines.